dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/query-language.md

 Gravsearch needs to be able to determine the types of the entities that query variables and IRIs refer to in the `WHERE` clause.
-In most cases, it can infer these from the ontologies used.
-In cases where it cannot, types must be specified in the query.
+In most cases, it can infer these from context and from the ontologies used.

-In particular, Gravsearch needs to be able to determine:

-- The expected type of the object of each property used.
-- The type of each entity that isn't a property.

-At minimum, for each type, if it's a resource class, Gravsearch needs to identify it as `knora-api:Resource`; if it's a value type, Gravsearch needs to know the specific type.

-When this information cannot be inferred, it can be given by adding statements containing the predicate `rdf:type` to describe the entities that are not properties.
+When this information cannot be inferred, Gravsearch will return an error message indicating the entities for which it could not determine types.
+The missing information can be given by adding statements to the query, using the predicate `rdf:type`.
 For example, consider this query that uses a non-Knora property:

 ```sparql
 PREFIX incunabula: <http://0.0.0.0:3333/ontology/0803/incunabula/simple/v2#>